-The importance of a good password
+The Importance of a Good Password

-Our passwords give us access to all of our information online and offline, which is a testament to how important they are.
-And yet, we don't pay much attention to how secure they are when we create them.
-Yes, we make sure to use symbols and numbers and mixed capitalization here and there, but how good really are our passwords?
+Our passwords give us access to a lot of information—online and offline.
+And yet, sometimes, we don't pay much attention to how secure they are when we create them.
+We may use symbols and numbers and mixed capitalization here and there, but is that enough?

 How do I create good passwords?

 A strong password isn't necessarily a good password.
 More important than its strength is its uniqueness.
 This means that a good password must be different than any other password you use and ideally different than what anyone else uses.

-If you decide against using a password manager (not recommended) or trying to think of a good master password for it, here are some tips for human created passwords:
+If you decide against using a password manager (not recommended) or trying to think of a good master password for it, here are some tips for human-created passwords:

 - Don't use any information that is available to anyone, like birthdays, names or things like that.